StrikeforceRHO/CharacterSheets/README.md

 # CharacterSheets
-This is where all your character sheets will be
+This is where all your character sheets will be.